 In the event you’re feeling nervous or anxious about having a tooth removed, our office is also happy to provide sedation dentistry to help you feel more at ease ahead of and during your procedure.

 Following the removal of one or more teeth, our knowledgeable team members will walk you through how best to care for your smile as the tooth extraction site heals.
 Everyone is different, but in most cases, we will recommend the following:

 If you’ve never had teeth removed before, we understand that you may have questions about your procedure or why we recommend it in the first place.
-At Canyon Creek Family Dentistry, we’re happy to answer your questions and provide a detailed explanation for why a tooth may need to be extracted.
+At Canyon Creek Family Dentistry of Richardson, we’re happy to answer your questions and provide a detailed explanation for why a tooth may need to be extracted.
 For your convenience, you can read through some of the most common questions we’ve heard from previous patients below!

 After about 24 to 48 hours, the treatment area should begin to show a blood clot forming in the socket.
 This will ensure that bleeding does not occur day-to-day.
 Your body will also begin to develop tissue to cover the wound.
 You may notice the area turning a white color, which consists of collagen as well as blood vessels and white blood cells, which is normal.

 More often than not, it’s actually better to receive a dental implant immediately after a tooth is extracted in order to minimize bone loss following treatment.
 However, there are some exceptions.
 For example, if the tooth needed to be extracted due to gum disease, periodontal therapy will need to be completed before an implant can be confidently placed.
 After the socket has fully healed, we can then start thinking about tooth replacements like dental implants.